 The list of stocks is reviewed every six months.
 Those who don’t meet the criteria are eliminated from the Nifty 50.
 However, replacements are added from companies that match the NSE criteria.

-The NSE intimates to the public at least four weeks before the changes are made.
-It is vital as financial products and baskets are built around possessing Nifty 50 stocks.
-Moreover, it gives time for baskets to realign their portfolios.
+The NSE notifies the public at least four weeks prior to the changes being made.
+It is vital as financial products and baskets are built around possessing the Nifty 50 stocks.
+Moreover, it allows baskets to realign their portfolios.

-Studies have shown that a stock price rises on the news of its inclusion in a stock market index.
+Studies have shown that a stock's price rises when it is included in a stock market index.
 Moreover, the stock price may crash upon removal from the stock market index.
-In simple terms, the Nifty 50 weeds out stocks of non-performing companies from its portfolios while replacing them with solid performers.
+In simple terms, the Nifty 50 removes stocks of non-performing companies from its portfolios and replaces them with solid performers.

-Nifty 50 consists of the top 50 stocks which are trading on the NSE such as
+The Nifty 50 consists of the top 50 stocks that are trading on the NSE, such as

 Adani Enterprises Ltd. | Adani Ports and Special Economic Zone Ltd. | Apollo Hospitals Enterprise Ltd. | Asian Paints Ltd. | Axis Bank Ltd. |